wp-plugins/wp-app-studio/readme.txt

 Fixed minor bugs related to entity layout and capabilities.

 == Changelog ==
+= 2.9 (01/21/14) =
+* Added additional checks, fixed data validation issues and uniqueness checks.
+* Fixed paging issues on some list screens.
+* Redesigned "Form Layout" editor to support taxonomy,relationship and attribute selection in one dropdown.
+* Redesigned "Entity Admin Layout" editor to support attribute selection in one dropdown.
+* Added single and archive entity view types.
+* Added taxonomy view type.
+* Added widget name field to the widget screen to better enforce uniqueness.
+* Added Bootstrap, jQueryUI and none options to view types.
+* Added No framework option to forms.
+* Fixed domain name check in the settings page to support .co and country domains.
+* Added edit_dashboard capability to the list of default roles.
+* Upgraded API Data to the version 3.
+* Added Spanish translation.
 = 2.8 (12/8/13) =
 * Introduced a search view type to support customization of  the layout of search form results.
 Now, you can create a search view and attach it to a search form.
 One view can be attached to multiple search forms; a handy feature if you want to use the same layout with multiple forms.
 * Introduced a standard view with paged navigation for displaying any entity content.